 But how can we trade a cryptocurrency with higher volatility that is riskier?

-What you can do is to use the same strategy that you use for any high volatility environment and upgrade it a little.
+What you can do is use the same strategy that you use for any high-volatility environment and upgrade it a little.

 In this example, we are going to look at the same crash from before but this time on a lower time frame:

-We are looking at the same crash but this time on a 15 min time frame.
+We are looking at the same crash but this time in a 15 min time frame.